linkedin/venice/docs/user_guide/ttl.md

 as a "minimum TTL", while the "maximum TTL" is N + delay between each empty push.
 For example, if you schedule a daily empty push, and N = 6 days, then the oldest data in your store will be at least 6 days old, and at most 7 days old.

+## Use Cases
+TTL can serve as a storage efficiency optimization for use cases where the data is transient in nature, and not useful beyond a certain age.

+TTL can also be useful in certain scenarios where the data should not be retained longer than prescribed for compliance reasons.
+Note that for these scenarios, it is important to understand (as explained above) that the rewind time is the minimum, not maximum, TTL.
+It is also advisable to schedule the periodic purging such that there is a margin of safety in case of infra delays or failures.

 ## Usage
 At the moment, there are two ways to perform empty pushes:
 1. Via the `empty-push` command in the admin tool.
-2. Via the Venice Push Job, executed from a Hadoop grid, but with an empty input directory.
+2. Via the Venice Push Job, executed from a Hadoop grid, but with an input directory that contains a file with no records in it.

 ## Future Work
-A more efficient implementation of TTL is currently under development, which will leverage [Repush](../ops_guide/repush.md) in order to do an offline compaction and sorting of the data and thus minimize the impact on servers.
+A more efficient implementation of TTL is currently under development, which will leverage [Repush](https://linkedin.github.io/venice/ops_guide/repush) in order to do an offline compaction and sorting of the data and thus minimize the impact on servers.
 This guide will be updated when the functionality is ready to try.